Howa Type 89: Cost

 The Type 89 was designed with simplified operation and minimal number of parts due to the understanding that the complex structure and large number of parts were responsible for the often defective operation of the Type 64 rifle.
 Because of this, the cost of the Type 89 rifle was roughly half that of the 870,000 yen Type 64 rifle in 1989.
-According to the Defense Agency, the unit cost of the Type 89 rifle was reduced to about 340,000 yen by fiscal year 2005.
+According to the Defense Agency, the unit cost of the Type 89 rifle was reduced to about 340,000 yen by fiscal year 2005,and by 280,000 yen by fiscal year 2008.
+However, this slightly increased to approximately 320,000 yen in 2018 due to a decrease in procurement.

 Despite this, it is still considered too expensive for general issue as the ideal price required by the Japanese Government for general production is between 10,000 and 100,000 yen per unit.
-This is further complicated because the procurement method for the weapon is limited to single fiscal year accounting and further reductions in manufacturing process costs are currently non existent.
+This is further complicated because the procurement method for the weapon is limited to single fiscal year accounting and further reductions in manufacturing process costs are currently non-existent.

 Magazine

 The Type 89 can accept magazines designed for the M16 series of rifles.
 However, the magazine produced specifically for the Type-89 uses a follower that has a special shape to hold the bolt open after the final round is spent.
-If an M16 series magazine is used, the bolt will not lock back after the final round is expended.
+If an M16 magazine is used, the bolt will not lock back after the final round is expended.
 The magazine designed for the Type 89 also differs from ones produced for the M16 because it has holes in the sides of the body to indicate if it has been loaded with 30 or 20 rounds of ammunition.
 However, this comes with the hidden cost of allowing sand and other foreign bodies to enter the magazine easily and cause malfunctions in the operation of the weapon.

 Unlike the M16, the magazine well of the Type 89 is not beveled or tapered because the lower receiver is only slightly wider than that of the magazine body, which makes reloading the rifle more difficult.